AlirezaHK91/Word-Finder/README.md

-# Simple Word-Finder Application in Java
+# Simple Word-Finder console Application in Java

 This repository contains a simple word-finder application developed in Java.
 The application allows users to input text and perform various analyses, including: